 How Interest Charges and Late Fees Work

 If you only make the minimum payment on your card, you will be charged an interest fee (also known as a finance charge).
-The reason why credit card debt can get so expensive so quickly is because of very high interest rates that compound daily.
+The reason why credit card debt can get so expensive so quickly is because of very high interest rates that can compound daily.

 The daily average balance is a normal way that credit cards assess interest charges.
 This means that credit card interest applies to your average daily balance over the course of a billing period.
 Once you start carrying a balance on your card (typically after your payment due date), you will start incurring interest expenses daily.